ImanJowkar/ImanJowkar/README.md

-### Hi 👋, I'm Iman Jowkar, a Data Scientist 📊 from Iran 🇧🇷.
+### Hi 👋, I'm Iman Jowkar, a Data Scientist 📊 from Iran.

 <!--
 **ImanJowkar/ImanJowkar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.